mayer79/statistical_computing_material/README.md

 - ranger
 - xgboost
 - lightgbm
+- hstats
-- flashlight
+- MetricsWeighted
 - keras (large, see below)

-For the last chapter, we additionally need Python with TensorFlow >= 2.11.
+For the last chapter, we additionally need Python with TensorFlow >= 2.15.
 You can install it by running the R command `keras::install_keras(version = "release-cpu")`.
 If the following code works, you are all set.
 (Some red start-up messages/warnings are okay.)

 ```
 library(tensorflow)